maximdanilchenko/dmax.blog/Index.md

-Hi, my name is Maxim Danilchenko.
+Hi, my name is Maksim Danilchenko.
 I am software engineering manager with a wide experience in different areas of web development.
 My work is to build reliable and scalable systems convenient for maintenance and development.

 Now I am working as Engineering Manager at [inDrive](https://indrive.com/en/home/) in Limassol, Cyprus.